Modeling echo chambers and polarization dynamics in social networks: Lifetime of polarized states

 \section{Lifetime of polarized states}

-Polarized opinion states (cf. Fig.~1(b)), will eventually decay into one-sided radicalized states, cf. Fig.~1(c).
-However, their lifetimes $\tau$ strongly increases with the value of $\beta$.
-In Fig.~\ref{SMfig:lifetimes} we depict the mean lifetime, $\langle \tau\rangle$, as a function of $\beta$ for two different values of the controversialness $\alpha$\,.
-Note the logscale on the $y$-axis, i.e. the strong dependence of the mean lifetimes on $\beta$, which even exceed an exponential growth for higher values of the homophily.
+Polarized opinion states will eventually decay into one-sided radicalized states, cf. Fig.~1(b) and Fig.~1(c) of the main text, respectively.
+However, their lifetimes $\tau$ strongly increase with the value of $\beta$.
+In Fig.~\ref{SMfig:lifetimes} we depict the mean lifetime, $\langle \tau\rangle$, as a function of $\beta$ for two different values of the controversialness $\alpha$ in the case of perfectly symmetric interactions ($r=1$) and temporal networks with reduced reciprocity ($r=0.65$).
+Note the logscale on the $y$-axis, i.e. the strong dependence of the mean lifetimes on $\beta$, which even exceed an exponential growth for higher values of homophily.

+The qualitative explanation of this effect is as follows.
+After the symmetric initialization of opinions $x_i$, each agent $i$ finds relatively fast its quasiequilibrium (metastable) opinion.
+In the absence of homophily these local opinions rapidly relax to a global one on either side of the opinion spectrum.
+The introduction of homophily, however, drastically changes the picture.
+While the agents with similar opinions interact frequently and form a metastable phase, agents with strongly diverging opinions hardly communicate.
+This results in two phases on opposite sides of the neutral consensus ($x_i=0$), which are practically non-interacting and therefore long-living.